 Step 7: Add the Strap

 This part is really up to you.
-The easiest way to add a strap is by sewing on some cheap velcro strips that you can find at any craft/fabric store like Michael's or Jo-Ann.
-Eventually I'd like to make the strap out of nicer material like leather, and add a buckle to fasten it, but this works in the meantime.
+The easiest way to add a strap is by sewing on some cheap velcro strips that you can find at any craft/fabric store like Michael's or Jo-Ann Fabrics.
+Eventually we'd like to make the strap out of nicer material like leather, and add a buckle to fasten it, but this works in the meantime.

-Please let me know if you come up with any cool or nice-looking ways to attach the watch to your wrist!
+Please let us know if you come up with any cool ways to attach the watch to your wrist!

 Step 8: Program the ATtiny

 There are several options when it comes to programming an ATtiny.
-You can make a quick breadboard circuit, use a special ATtiny programming board, or you can make a nifty Arduino shield, like I did, so you can easily program these chips from now on!
+You can make a quick breadboard circuit, use a special ATtiny programming board, or you can make a nifty Arduino shield, like we did, so you can easily program these chips from now on.

 If you're an experienced Arduino shield maker and you'd like to choose this method, the board file for the programmer (TinyProgShield.brd) is available on this step.
 Simply cut it out, solder the components, and couple it up with your Arduino.